VicccccW/Trailhead-LWC-Superbadge/README.md

 ### step 7

-1. after wire a apex function and get result in {error, data}, need to JSON.parse(data)
+1. after wire a apex function and get result in {error, data}, data is object, not string
 2. {location: { Latitude: Longitude, Longitude: Latitude }} <=> {location: { Latitude, Longitude }}

+### step 8

+1. wire messageContext in boatSearchResults component for publishing message
+2. <template if:true={boats.data} for:each={boats.data} for:item="boat">
+3. use lightning-datatable and inline editting
+4. use { updateRecord } module from 'lightning/uiRecordApi';